 Specialist and Enrichment Program expression of interest forms are also located at the back of the brochure.

-The Year 7 Applied Science Program has an Astronomy and a Marine Science focus.
+The Year 7 Applied STEM Program has an Astronomy and a Marine Science focus.
 In Term one, students look at different space phenomena such as black holes, eclipses and construct their own telescopes.
 From Terms 2-4 students study marine science with topics ranging from Ocean acidification to behavioural and structural adaptations of fish and other aquatic organisms.
 Incorporated into the program is the School Pathways “Subs in Schools” competition, where students construct and test Remotely Operated Vehicles (ROV’s) underwater, and then present their learning journey in a competition with other schools.

-The Year 8 Applied Science Program’s theme is Sustainability.
+The Year 8 Applied STEM Program’s theme is Sustainability.
 In Semester 1 students focus on different types of energy use and compare renewable and non-renewable sources.
 Students gain some wonderful opportunities to learn about these energy sources through two main projects.
 The first involves the construction of a solar powered car, which students will race against their classmates constructions and then ultimately in the “Synergy Solar Car Challenge.”
 In the second project students build their own wind turbine to generate electricity, testing a number of variables that affect electrical output including gear ratios and blade pitch.
 Second semester sees a collaboration between Hampton SHS, Scitech and Shell in the NXplorers program, where students are asked to solve a real world problem.
 This culminates in a presentation to other schools and industry representatives at Scitech.